 Mr. Egodage has previously been General Manager - Finance, Planning and Administration at Kotagala Plantations PLC and General Manager - Projects and Planning at Agalawatte Plantations PLC.
 He currently serves on the privately held companies registered in Sri Lanka, Philippines and Singapore.
 Having earned a BSc.
 Eng.
 Degree from the University of Peradeniya and initially embarking on a career in engineering, he then set his sights on a career in business management, earning an MBA from the University of Colombo.
-He is a fellow member of the Chartered Institute of Management Accountants, UK (FCMA), an associate member of the Chartered Institute of Marketing, UK (ACIM) and an associate member of the Institute of Certified Management Accountants, Sri Lanka (ASCMA).
+He is a fellow member of the Chartered Institute of Management Accountants, UK (FCMA), an associate member of the Chartered Institute of Certified Management Accountants, Sri Lanka (ASCMA).